 ACerS and NSF will hold a second free workshop July 28-29, 2011, building on the success of last year’s NSF Ceramic Materials PI Workshop.
 Hosted at the Virginia Tech Research Center-Arlington, the National Science Foundation Ceramic Materials Principal Investigator Workshop is designed for the professional development of Principal Investigators and co-PIs who have recently received NSF grants in the Ceramics Program.
 The workshop core includes sessions on data management, publishing in high profile journals, membership and studies at the National Academies, and issues resulting in the underrepresentation of women in science.
 An additional discussion topic will focus on the roles and responsibilities of PIs, professional societies and government agencies.
 Pre- and post-workshop tutorials cover NSF reporting requirements, writing press releases for the public, key aspects of NSF proposal submissions, and delivering your opinion in proposal reviews.
 Each participant will provide an oral and poster presentation highlighting their research and education activities.
-Review the Schedule of Events for all the details.

 |Registration is Now Closed|